-With today's article I'm going a bit 'out of the sow, but do not want to open a flame with the subject Movement 5 Location, I just simply observe the facts.
+With today's article I'm going a little’ off-beat, but do not want to open a flame with the subject Movement 5 Location, I just simply observe the facts.
 I see today that expelled through an online vote, with the 65% majority, Adele Gambaro, a senator of M5S with which I have no ties of any kind.
 Perhaps not everyone knows that if the Gambaro did not want to resign could continue to occupy the chair that already occupies, although consistency wants you to resign.

 I'm going straight to the point of the matter, I think should be a point of central importance within the members of the M5S: How many and which people have access to software used for online voting?
 We are confident that voting takes place in a transparent?
 We are confident that the votes should really anonymous?

 Voting will take place in a transparent manner?

 Not.
 We are not sure about the transparency of the vote because the source code back-end system of online voting is accessible only to insiders di casa Grillo.
 No one guarantees that voting not strictly a red herring, that the system registers the vote but then the preference be diverted of a different from that expressed.
 Among other things, it is not provided a mechanism terzializzazione.
 One way to ensure the transparency of the vote would be terzializzare software control (association, a team of professionals, better or more associations, more professionals) not related to cricket or Casaleggio that analyze software and attesting to their transparency.
 Any professionals who would control software would not have access to sensitive data, nor to data on the vote, but only to the software that takes care of the vote.
 In practice could analyze the machinery that manufactures the product, but not the product.